deepanshs/mrsimulator/docs/understanding-isotopomers.rst

 unit, H-C. The most abundant isotopes of H and C are :math:`^1\text{H}` (99.985%), :math:`^2\text{H}` (0.015%), and :math:`^{12}\text{C}` (98.93%),
 :math:`^{13}\text{C}` (1.11%), respectively, where we consider only the top two most abundant isotopes.
-We can, therefore, create four H-C isotopomers with relative abundances as listed below.
+From this, we can create four H-C isotopomers, as listed in :numref:`isotopomers_list`.
+Here, each isotopomer consists of two isotopes.
+From an NMR viewpoint, the isotopomers at index 1 and 2, are considered as single-site isotopomers, because the corresponding isotope of carbon, :math:`^{12}\text{C}`, is NMR inactive.
+The isotopomers at index 3 and 4 are two-site isotopomers with a single coupling.
+The isotopomer abundance is given as the product of the natural abundance of the individual isotopes, compositing the isotopomer.

+The observed NMR signal is a sum of the signals arising from individual isotopomers, weighted by the respective abundance.

 .. cssclass:: table-bordered table-hover
 .. _isotopomers_list: